nuniz/ParaFilt/README.md

   url          = {https://doi.org/10.5281/zenodo.8004059}
 }
 ```

+## Future Work
+- Implementation of CUDA code for the parallel frameworks and filter algorithms to achieve even faster computations.
+- Addition of an option for zero-padding, enabling the output size to match the input size without discarding any samples during the frame decomposition and reconstruction process after performing the filter.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the GitHub repository.